DPO Optimization Calculator

 What is a good DPO?

 A good DPO depends on your industry and cash flow needs.
-Generally, 30-45 days is average.
+Generally, 30-45 days is average across industries.
+Manufacturing companies often see 40-60 days, while service businesses average 25-35 days.
 Best-in-class companies optimize DPO by paying early when discounts exceed their cost of capital, and paying on time otherwise.

 How does DPO affect cash flow?

 A higher DPO means you hold cash longer, improving working capital.
+For example, increasing DPO from 30 to 45 days on $10M annual spend frees up roughly $410,000 in working capital.
 However, this must be balanced against vendor relationships, early payment discounts, and potential late payment penalties.

 Can AP automation help optimize DPO?